 Pets & Housing – The Facts

 Having trouble finding pet friendly housing?
 You are not alone.
-Around 25 per cent of AWLQ’s 2,500 surrender intake last financial year was due to an inability to find pet friendly homes.
+Around 25% of Animal Welfare League Qld’s surrender intake each financial year is due to moving or inability to find pet-friendly homes.

-But did you know, in strata-title unit or apartment living, banning of all pets, as well as banning dogs of a certain size or weight, by body corporates has been ruled invalid, by the Queensland Commissioner (Body Corporate and Community Management).
-As well, tenants have equal rights to owners in regards to keeping their pet.
+In strata-title unit or apartment living, banning of all pets, as well as banning dogs of a certain size or weight, by body corporates has been ruled invalid, by the Queensland Commissioner (Body Corporate and Community Management).
+As well, tenants have equal rights to owners with regard to keeping their pet.

 A body corporate committee is required to consider the circumstances of each case and be reasonable in the decision it takes.
 The primary issue for a body corporate considering a pet application is the likelihood of an adverse impact on common property or any person.
 Where there are genuine concerns, the imposition of reasonable conditions on keeping the pet may be more reasonable than outright refusal.

-If you offer all of these assurances and a body corporate still says “no pets”, you should let them know that the Commissioner (Body Corporate and Community Management) has previously found such blanket decisions unreasonable.
-Read the Body Coporate and Community Management document stating so here.
+If you offer all of the above assurances such as pet resumes, pet references and a pet agreement and a body corporate still says “no pets”, you should let them know that the Commissioner (Body Corporate and Community Management) has previously found such blanket decisions unreasonable.
+Read the Body Corporate and Community Management document (pp. 6,7) here.

-If they still refuse, contact the Commissioner on 1800 060 119 or at justice.qld.gov.au/bccm for advice, and to lodge a dispute if necessary.
+If they still refuse, contact the Body Corporate Commissioner on 1800 060 119 or at justice.qld.gov.au/bccm for advice, and to lodge a dispute if necessary.